AnthonyZolman/Movie-Recommender/README.md

 # Movie-Recommender
-Using the ML 100k data set and cosine similarity, we can use this Julia script to recommend movies that are similar to one another
+Using the ML 100k data set and cosine similarity, we can use this Julia script to recommend movies that are similar to one another in terms of rating and genre affiliation